 The Greater Lansing Area Sports Hall of Fame is proud to announce the Class of 2018.
-Nine individuals, three teams and our Dick Letts Community Service Award winners will be honored at our 43rd annual Induction Dinner to be held at the Lansing Center on Thursday, July 26, 2018.
+Eight individuals, three teams and our Dick Letts Community Service Award winners will be honored at our 43rd annual Induction Dinner to be held at the Lansing Center on Thursday, July 26, 2018.

 We look forward to you joining us for this eventful evening as we honor this year’s group of outstanding inductees.

 Larry Bates – A graduate of Lansing Eastern High School, Larry was the first three-time State Individual Wrestling Champion in Michigan in 1953, 1954, 1955.
 He served as team captain his Senior year.
 During his three years on the Varsity Team, he lost only one match and he later defeated that opponent in a rematch.
 Following graduation, Larry worked for GM and later its subsidiary EDS where he became a supervisor.
 He retired after a 38-year tenure.